Seneca-SRT111-Fall2026/SRT111-Lab2/README.md

     - lab2h.py
     - lab2i.py
     - lab2j.py
-- Make sure screenshots are readable.
+- Ensure the code and output are clearly readable.
+Screenshots should be high-resolution (minimum 800x600) and not blurry.
-- Screenshots should be named as lab2a.png, lab2b.png etc...
+- Blurry or unreadable submissions will be returned for redo.
+Resubmissions will be only graded as "**Satisfactory**" with a grade of 0, provided the work is satisfactory.